 Doctors have a number of tests that they use to diagnose metastatic brain tumors.
 After a routine physical exam, doctors may use one or more of the following tests, depending on the patient:

 - Neurological exams - to determine a patient's:

 - Reasoning and memory skills

-- Magnetic resonance imaging (MRI) scans which are considered to be the best technology to diagnose brain tumors.
-MRIs create a three-dimensional image of the tumor(s) and functional magnetic resonance imaging (fMRI) scans can assist the doctor in pinpointing the exact location of the functional center in the brain
+- Magnetic resonance imaging (MRI) - scans which are considered to be the best technology to diagnose brain tumors.
+An MRI creates a three-dimensional image of the tumor(s) and functional magnetic resonance imaging (fMRI) scans can assist the doctor in pinpointing the exact location of the functional center in the brain.

-- Lumbar puncture is used to test cerebral spinal fluid to look for cells related to the tumor
+- Lumbar puncture - used to test cerebral spinal fluid to look for cells related to the tumor

-- Cerebral angiography may show a mass, which may or may not be a tumor
+- Cerebral angiography - may be used to show a mass that may, or may not, be a tumor

-- Diffusion tensor imaging (DTI) is used to document changes in the brain's structure over a period of time and allows the physician to study the connections between different areas of the brain
+- Diffusion tensor imaging (DTI) - used to document changes in the brain's structure over a period of time and allows the physician to study the connections between different areas of the brain

 Sometimes, after examining tumor tissue, the tumor is diagnosed as a metastatic brain tumor but the patient has no history of cancer.